|Learn how to influence an audience successfully by using our overview of some general ideas behind the science of persuasion.|

 The ability to influence someone successfully is one of the most important and challenging jobs any leader will face.
 This section gives an overview of some general ideas behind this science of persuasion.
 By fully understanding this information, a leader can become very effective in his or her work.
 We encourage you to think carefully about your use of influence, and to use it wisely and ethically as you pursue your goals.

-Berkowitz, W. (in press).
+Berkowitz, W. (2000).
 Community and Neighborhood Organization.
 In J. Rappapport and E. Seidman (Eds) Handbook of Community Psychology.
 New York,NY: Plenum.

 Carnegie, D. (1981).
 How to win friends and influence people (Rev. ed.).
 New York, NY: Simon and Schuster.